Things to do in Nisyros: a practical guide to the volcanic island

 Mandraki is the port and main settlement of Nisyros.
 Mandraki’s atmosphere is impressive: you’ll walk in narrow streets, where all buildings have strictly two floors.
 Every walk will bring you straight to the sea, and at the village’s top, you’ll see Panagia Spiliani Monastery and the Castle of the Knights of St. John’s Order.

 As you’ll read later in this Nisyros travel guide, Mandraki is the best place to stay in Nisyros.
-That’s where most accommodations are and also the place where the few bars operate.
-Moreover, for history lovers, there’s a fantastic yet compact Archaeological Museum in Mandraki, where you can see exhibits from Nisyros’ history.
+That’s where most accommodations are, and also the place where the few bars operate.
+Moreover, for history lovers, there’s a fantastic yet compact Archaeological Museum in Mandraki, where you can see exhibits from Nisiros’ history.
 You’ll find the local Folklore Museum not that far away, which houses utensils and traditional Nisyrian costumes and dresses.

 Discover Emporeios, a formerly abandoned village